Global Days Against Military Spending 10th April – 9th May 2020

 For too long we have lived with the myth that high military spending maintains peace, creates jobs and combats terrorism.
 This myth is promoted by governments and by multinational arms companies who benefit from the global arms trade politically and economically.
 It prevents the money being spent on tackling real challenges such as relieving poverty, improving health, and protecting the environment.

-environmental justice, to call for a new approach to our common security that will tackle the real problems of our world; an approach which addresses the root causes of conflict, including environmental problems, inequality and access to resources.
+We come together, as people concerned with peace, social justice, healthcare and environmental justice, to call for a new approach to our common security that will tackle the real problems of our world; an approach which addresses the root causes of conflict, including environmental problems, healthcare, inequality and access to resources.
 Military responses, with their real and hidden costs, do not help; they threaten human security.
+Take a look at Rethinking Security for more on this.

 We call for:

 - No replacement of the UK’s nuclear weapons system, Trident.
-Redirecting its cost alone could prevent many of the key public sector cuts in the UK.
+Redirecting its cost alone could enable appropriate funding for public services in the UK, such as health and education.

 - A new thinking involving civil society and government to create a clear programme of action for spending, research and investment to build sustainable, common security at national and international levels.